tinygrad/tinygrad/README.md

 PROTIP: Set "GPU=1" environment variable if you want this to go faster.

+PROPROTIP: Set "DEBUG=1" environment variable if you want to see why it's slow.

 ### The promise of small

 tinygrad will always be below 1000 lines.
 If it isn't, we will revert commits until tinygrad becomes smaller.